Bulletin #2367, Establishing a Home Lawn in Maine

 - Remove existing weeds and remaining small clumps of grass in the area.
 This may be done by hand weeding, or by use of an herbicide and subsequent raking to remove the dead plants.

 - The area should now be bare soil.
 If patches of dead grass remain, especially if there is thatch at the base of those patches, the seed will not make contact with the soil, and results will be disappointing.
-It is critical to achieve excellent contact between soil and seed for the process to succeed.
+It is critical to achieving excellent contact between soil and seed for the process to succeed.

 - Test the soil.
-If the test results recommend addition of phosphorus, potassium, organic matter, and/or lime, incorporate them by rototilling to a depth of six inches.
+If the test results recommend the addition of phosphorus, potassium, organic matter, and/or lime, incorporate them by rototilling to a depth of six inches.
 If these amendments are not required, till the area shallowly by using a dethatcher set to cultivate shallowly or by vigorously raking with a rigid-tine metal garden rake.
 In either case, loosen the soil to a depth of 1/4 – 1/2 inch.

 - If you decide to seed the area, use a similar type of turf grass as is found in the surrounding lawn, and apply it at rates found in Table 2.
 Rake lightly to incorporate the seed about 1/4 inch and mulch lightly with clean straw.
 Water lightly and frequently until the grass germinates, then water less frequently and more deeply while the lawn knits in.
 For details on this process, refer to Seeding a Lawn.